Next Enrollment Deadline: August 29, 2025 For More Information Call 800-542-1553 Now.

 Semester 5

-This course is designed to integrate the knowledge, attitude and practices from MD1 through MD4 and apply it in clinical scenarios.
-Students will be given adequate exposure to various lecture material and active learning which are geared towards constructive reinforcement of the students’ critical thinking and skills required for clinical sciences.
+This course is designed to integrate the knowledge, attitude, and practices from MD1 through MD4 and apply them in clinical scenarios.
+Students will be given adequate exposure to various lecture materials and active learning, which is geared towards the constructive reinforcement of the students' critical thinking and skills required for clinical sciences.